isc-projects/bind9/doc/arm/reference.rst

    If set to ``yes``, DS queries are sent when a KSK rollover is in progress.
    The queries are sent to the servers listed in the parent zone's NS records.
-   This is the default.
+   This is the default if there are no :any:`parental-agents` configured for the zone.

    If set to ``explicit``, DS queries are sent only to servers explicitly listed using :any:`parental-agents`.
+This is the default if there are parental agents configured.

    If set to ``no``, no DS queries are sent.
 Users should manually run :option:`rndc dnssec -checkds <rndc dnssec>` with the appropriate parameters